gradams42/ProxmoxUpgrades/README.md

 ##  **Future Improvements**
  **Currently there are some bugs when using the Tag view, but this functionality allows for server view to be more manageable so I beleive it is worth it.**
+ **At the moment in version 1 you have to refresh after adding or removing tags in order to see an update.
+I think this is annoying and will be working to fix it.**

 ### **Credits**
 - **Developed by:** Gabriel Adams